williampiat3/ImprovingPSRemotePlay/README.md

 * A more complex one that enables you to have the full experience of the PlayStation remote play but that is a bit trickier to set up.

 ## Price
 Our solution is cheap, a bit more than 60 euros and it has fixed priced, meaning no subscription is needed in order to operate it (appart for you electricity subscription of course).
-And an idle raspberry pi 3 consummes 3.4 Watts which is a small lamp so it won't be much of an extra cost
+And an idle raspberry pi 3 consummes 3.4 Watts which is a small lamp so it won't be much of an extra cost.

 ## Equipment needed:
-Of course you will need some extra devices, setting a VPN server requires a machine to run full time but we have one that is consuming the equivalent of a lamp, and some cables if you don't already have them.
+Of course you will need some extra devices, setting a VPN server requires a machine to run full time but the raspberry is consuming the equivalent of a lamp, and some cables if you don't already have them.
 You will need:
 * An internet router with a solid connection (15 Mb/s according to Sony's website)
 * A fully operational [raspberry pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?resellerType=home)(4 Gb of RAM is enough, 2Gb of RAM might be as well), with its power supply and an SD card of 16Gb with the Raspberry Pi OS on it.